terraswarm/PackageSendTest/PackageSendTest/PackageSendTest/README.md

 To use the JavaScript version:

 1. Find your IP address.
 Under Mac OS X, use ifconfig -a
-2. Edit SendPkgExample.js and ReceivePkgExample.py and substitute in the IP address
+2. Edit SendPkgExample.js and ReceivePkgExample.js and substitute in the IP address
 3. In one window, run <pre>node SendPkgExample.js</pre>
-4. In another window, run <pre>python ReceivePkgExample.py</pre>
+4. In another window, run <pre>node ReceivePkgExample.js</pre>